• Skip to primary navigation

 Filling

-The filling is made in a similar manner as the crust.
-Simply, place all filling ingredients in the food processor and blend until the mixture starts to clump.
-Note: it's best to use soft dates.
-Either microwave them (on high) for 10 seconds, or place them in a cup of boiling water for 5 minutes and then drain the water.
+1. Place all filling ingredients in your food processor and blend until the mixture starts to clump.
+(Note: it's best to use soft dates.
+If your dates are not soft, either microwave them (on high) for 10 seconds, or place them in a cup of hot water for 5 minutes and then drain the water.)

 making the filling - step 1